rsharris/suffynx/README.md

 script for each stage, which will create a job script that will compute the track for that stage.
 Job scripts are bash shell scripts.

-The inputs to the process are a set of reads for the sample, a reference genome and a control file.
+The inputs to the process are a set of reads for the sample, a reference genome and a pipeline control file.
 You can arrange these files any way you like, but in the following example we assume that we have a single working directory with the following subdirectories

-	* reads
+	* reads -- this contains two fastq files for paired end reads, and two for mate pair reads

+	* genomes -- this contains the reference fasta file, the bwa index, a chromosome lengths file, and any blacklist interval files

-	* data
+	* data -- this contains the pipeline control file

-	* jobs
+	* jobs -- the job scripts will be created here

-	* alignments
+	* alignments -- read-vs-reference alignments will be written here

-	* tracks
+	* tracks -- track files will be created here

-	* temp
+	* temp -- temporary files will be created here

 You can arrange